Twists of graded algebras in monoidal categories: Twisted algebraic structures in monoidal categories

 is a right $A^\tau$-module in $\mathsf{Gr}(\cC)$.
 This module is called the \textnormal{twist of $M$ by $\tau$ in $\mathsf{Gr}(\cC)$}, denoted by $M^\tau$. \end{definitionproposition}

 \begin{proof} We have that $\rho^\tau$ is associative due to the computation below:

-The first and last equation holds by the definition of $\rho^\tau$; the second equation holds by level-exchange; the third equation follows from the associativity of $\rho$; and the fourth equation follows from the twisting condition \eqref{eq:twistcond}$(g,h,\ell)$.
+The first and last equations hold by the definition of $\rho^\tau$; the second equation holds by level-exchange; the third equation follows from the associativity of $\rho$; and the fourth equation follows from the twisting condition \eqref{eq:twistcond}$(g,h,\ell)$.

 We have that the right unitality axioms hold due to the computation below:

 \end{proof}